DynamoDS/DynamoPrimer/04_The-Building-Blocks-of-Programs/4-2_math.md

 ##Math
 If the simplest form of data is numbers, the easiest way to relate those numbers is through Mathematics.
-From simple operators like divide to trigonometric functions to more complex formlas, Math is a great way to start exploring numeric relationships and patterns.
+From simple operators like divide to trigonometric functions, to more complex formulas, Math is a great way to start exploring numeric relationships and patterns.

 ###Arithmetic Operators
 Operators are a set of components that use algebraic functions with two numeric input values, which result in one output value (addition, subtraction, multiplication, division, etc.).
 These can be found under Operators>Actions.